MihhailSokolov/Oppy/README.md

 1. try to do as much testing as possible.
 2. work structured all the time.

 I am going to start work on this monday the 18th.
 <img src="https://i.imgur.com/udyAZdC.jpg" width="300" height="400">

 Hugo Koot netid: hmgkoot
 self dev:
 Step 1: Develop a goal

 These are some of my personal strengths:
 - I have a strong motivation which allows me to work very hard voor extended periods of time when I have to.
 For example when I realize a haven't done enough for a test I can easily work through the night untill I get everything done.
 For the team this means that when I say I'm getting something done, I get it done.

 - I take initiative, for example I do not wait for other people to ask me to do something before I do it.
 For the team this means, I won't sit around doing nothing for extended periods of time.

 These are some of my personal weaknesses:
 - I ask a lot of questions even about little things.
 I do this because I want to make sure I am doing things the right way.
 This can result in me becomming a little anoying to my teammates.

 - I do get distracted easily when I get stuck somewhere.
-This happens a lot when learning for test but I always get trough it.
+This happens a lot when learning for test but I always get through it.
 In the team this may result in me working at a less than optimal speed.

 Step 2: Create a plan to achieve your goal

 My goal for this project is to improve my communication skills, and become good enough at java to work on a project on my own.
-I haven not continued developing my java skills after OOP, buy I am eager to learn.
+I have not continued developing my java skills after OOP, but I am eager to learn.
 I plan to start improving my communication skills by keeping everyone updated on what I am doing.
 And helping others as much as possible.
 I plan to start improving my java skills by coding as much as possible and asking my teammates when I can not find answers on google.
-What I can do right now is make sure i meet everyone and start refresh my memory about java.
+What I can do right now is make sure I meet everyone and start refresh my memory about java.
 <img src="https://i.imgur.com/R2g981c.jpg" width="300" height="400">

 Otni netid: oledelay